amrij/zonnepanelen/README.md

 ## Installation steps
 1. Unpack the file img/maan/maan.zip.
-2. Customize index.htm
-Define in index.htm which of the 2 pages you want to open by default.
+2. Customize index.htm to define which of the 2 pages you want to open by default.
 ```
 <script>
 	window.location.replace("zonnepanelen.php");